+Noémie Carbonneau

-Noémie Carbonneau University of Quebec in Montreal, Canada noemie.carbonneau@gmail.com Co-Author : Robert J. Vallerand
+University of Quebec in Montreal, Canada noemie.carbonneau@gmail.com Co-Author : Robert J. Vallerand

 The Dualistic Model of Passion (Vallerand et al., 2003) posits the existence of two distinct types of passion toward activities.
 Harmonious passion (HP) is at play when one freely accepts an activity as important for him/her such that activity engagement is personally endorsed.
 Conversely, when one feels an incontrollable urge to engage in a beloved activity, one is said to have an obsessive passion (OP).
 Previous research has shown that the Dualistic Model of Passion applies to the study of romantic relationships (Ratelle et al., 2009).
 The purpose of the present study was to test whether harmonious and obsessive romantic passion lead individuals to perceive that they have changed for the better as a result of their involvement in their romantic relationship.
 Participants were 207 young adults currently involved in a romantic relationship.
-Results of Structural Equation Modeling revealed that HP was positively associated with self-expansion (i.e., a loss of some aspects of the self).
-Conversely, OP was positively associated with both self-expansion and self-constriction.
+Results of Structural Equation Modeling revealed that HP was positively associated with self-expansion (i.e., an enrichment of the self-concept) and negatively associated with self-expansion and self-constriction.
 In turn, self-expansion and self-constriction respectively positively and negatively predicted individuals' perceptions that they have changed for the better since they have been involved in their current romantic relationship.
 Results are discussed in light of the Dualistic Model of Passion (Vallerand et al., 2003) and the Self-Expansion Model (e.g., Aron, Norman, & Aron, 1998).